allegro/bigflow/docs/deployment.md

 ## Managing configuration in deployment_config.py

 Deploy commands require a lot of configuration.
-You can pass all parameters directly as command line arguments, or save them in a `{project_dir}`deployment_config.py` file.
+You can pass all parameters directly as command-line arguments, or save them in a `{project_dir}`deployment_config.py` file.

 For local development and for most CI/CD scenarios we recommend using a `deployment_config.py` file.
-This file has to contain a [`bigflow.Config`](configuration.md) object stored in the `deployment_config` variable and can be placed in a main folder of your project.
+This file has to contain a [`bigflow.Config`](configuration.md) object stored in the `deployment_config` variable and can be placed in the main folder of your project.

 `deployment_config.py` example: